morgan-nanez/selected_projects/README.md

 ## Autostitiching Photo Mosaics [cs194_proj5]

 This project is all about stitching together many photographs to create larger composite images.
 I begin my perfect my blending and warping algorithem on self selected correspondence points.
 For each image, I recover  the homographies, warp the image based on the recovered transformation, then blend the images into a mosaic.
 To automate this process of selecting corresspondencepoints, I first detect corner features of an image and extract a Feature Descriptor for each image.
 I match the feature descriptors between two images then use 4-point RANSAC to compute a robust homography estimate.
 I follow the same steps for warping and blending, using the proper homogrpaghy estimate, to create a beauitufl mosaic.

+## An End-to-End Encrypted File Sharing System [cs194_proj5]

+In a team of three, we designed and implement a secure file sharing system in Go.
+Users of our application will launch our client and provide their username and password.
+Once authenticated, they will use our client to upload and download files to/from the server.
+Our client will be the interface through which users can interact with the files stored on the server, such as sharing a file.
+Our design ensures confidentiality and integrity of files in addition to the basic file-sharing functionality.